madskristensen/PackageInstaller/README.md

 ### Auto completion
-You get full auto completion for all package names available in the Bower, npm, JSPM, TSD and NuGet registries.
+You get full auto completion for all package names available in the Bower, npm, JSPM, TSD, Typings and NuGet registries.

 ![auto completion](art/dialog-names.png)